Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 41yNp9S8Sx fNvv mX8i1OfYTlm9gMzaURTpORoOPv7dYqMO6HKGTApMI8qTKB5VSOAgZo1t9nchRzeJ5xyuwfPWrnq9iZuzfhYQXG3iyW9Wz7qGLdwQ ZLinrK0OGDZN4 O7mkUHBM96EZ QfjABKY

-Noindex tags are directives, so if Google sees it, they have to honor it and exclude that page from their index.
+Noindex tags are directives, so if Google sees them, they must honor them and exclude that page from their index.

-Noindex tags are often applied intentionally, but you should still review the tags anyways to see if they’re set on the right pages.
+Noindex tags are often applied intentionally, but you should stilthems to see if they’re set on the correct pages.

 OFG BZ2zmZotW3 Aa9Q3aVwaS xU9ogtSvZvQ9415Sw4Z8 qzs8cgVVEh1JytPEbyA3bPjwzw0